 A roof that has been poorly maintained, has recently sustained other types of damage, or is simply past its prime has a higher risk of being harmed by hail than its newer and better-maintained counterparts.

-However, under the right circumstances, even a relatively new roof or one that’s been meticulously cared for may fall victim to hail damage.
+However, under the right circumstances, even a relatively new roof or one that’s been meticulously cared for may fall victim to hail damage and may require a serious leak repair for your roof.

 Other risk factors include: